Eliastik/page-shadow/ROADMAP.md

 * [ ] (Minor) On local opened page, the right click actions doesn't work (Chrome only)
 * [ ] (Minor) Ignore get parameters (after ? character) in URL for preset list and whitelist/blacklist list?
 * [ ] (Minor) Issues with Shadow DOM: Google Earth broken with "Increase page contrast" mode -> fixed by disabling auto override with filter rules ; to definitely fix: detection of transparent backgrounds in Shadow Roots
+* [ ] (Very minor) Sometimes when opening custom themes settings, the link color of the custom theme 1 is copied to the text color randomly + edit icon displayed